 Java tends to clone its own classes whenever required.
 Hackers take advantage of this feature.
 He can easily use the java.lang.Cloneable to duplicate the instances of the code and steal necessary information.

-About Author: Thomas Lewis comes from the University of Dundee who teaches students java programming.
+Thomas Lewis comes from the University of Dundee who teaches students java programming.
 He has been in this industry for many years working as a guest lecturer in many educational institutes.
 He reaches out to students who need programming assignment help.
 He is also associated with MyAssignmenthelp.com.